Jet Life: 2011-present: Jet World Order and Jet World Order 2

 On February 1, 2011, Curren$y signed to major record label Warner Bros.
 Records, becoming the CEO of his imprint Jet Life Recordings.
 Curren$y's long-time companions Trademark Da Skydiver and Young Roddy were immediately the first signees on board Jet Life Recordings, shortly followed by Fiend, Street Wiz, and Monsta Beatz.
 On October 23, 2011, Curren$y signed major artist Sir Michael Rocks of The Cool Kids to Jet Life Recordings.
 Three days later, on October 26, long-time collaborator Smoke DZA joined the label as well.
 In March 2011, original Jet Life members Trademark Da Skydiver and Young Roddy paired up to release the first project from members of the Jet Life collective.
 The duo released a free online mixtape titled "Jet Life To The Next Life," produced by Cookin’ Soul, in March 2011.
 The project features Curren$y on four tracks entitled "Spitta Intro", "Jet Set", "No Days Off", and "Jet Life to the Next Life."
-The mixtape has all original production.
+The mixtape has all the original production.
 Curren$y's solo project entitled "Covert Coup" produced entirely by The Alchemist, was then produced under the new label in April 2011, with individual features from Jet Life members Smoke DZA and Fiend.
 Smoke DZA and producer Harry Fraud released "Rugby Thompson" via High Times Records/Cinematic Music Group in April 2012 which received positive views from music magazine XXL, among other critics.